grblHAL/Plugins_misc/README.md

 ## Assorted small plugins

+### ESP-AT

+*** Experimental ***

+Adds Telnet support via [ESP-AT](https://docs.espressif.com/projects/esp-at/en/latest/esp32/Get_Started/index.html) running on a supported ESP MCU.
+Allows senders to connect to the controller via WiFi.

+Dependencies:

+Driver and board support for a serial port \(UART\) that is not claimed by a different plugin.

+Configuration:

+Add/uncomment `#define ESP_AT_ENABLE 1` in _my_machine.h_.

+Adds many networking and WiFi settings for configuring mode \(Station, Access Point\), Telnet port, IP adress etc.

 ### RGB LED strips

 Adds one or two settings, `$536` and `$537`, for setting number of LEDs in NeoPixel/WS2812 LED strips.